roca-tax/roca-tax-website/content/about/_index.md

 Founded in Rochester, NY, Roca Tax has been serving the local community with professional tax preparation and accounting services for over a decade.
 We started with a simple mission: to provide reliable, accurate, and personalized tax services that our clients could trust.

 What began as a small tax preparation office has grown into a comprehensive accounting firm, but our commitment to personal service and attention to detail has never wavered.
-We believe that every client deserves the same level of care and expertise, regardless of the complexity of their tax situation.
+We believe that every client deserves the same level of care and expertise, regardless of the complexity or difficulty of their tax situation.

 ---